How do I change trains in Paris?

 From Gare de Bercy to Gare du Nord

 From Gare de Bercy there are a couple of options to reach Gare du Nord.
-You can choose to hop on Metro Line 6 (direction Charles de Gaulle Étoile) and go four stops to Place d’Italie, and then change onto Metro Line 5 and travel northbound (direction Bobigny Pablo Picasso) all the way to Gare du Nord.
-Alternatively, you can walk from Bercy to Gare de Lyon and the get the northbound RER (direction Orry-la-Ville–Coye) direct to Paris Nord.
+Either take Metro Line 6 (direction Charles de Gaulle Étoile) and go four stops to Place d’Italie, and then change onto Metro Line 5, direction Bobigny Pablo Picasso, to Gare du Nord.
+Alternatively, walk from Bercy to Gare de Lyon and the get the northbound RER (direction Orry-la-Ville–Coye) direct to Paris Nord.
 This is probably the faster route since the RER only stops a couple of times.

 From Gare Montparnasse to Gare du Nord

 At Gare Montparnasse you will need to walk around 700m through an underground subway to get from the main train station to the Metro at Montparnasse Bienvenue.
 It's well signposted, but there are some steps.
 From Montparnasse Bienvenue , take Metro line 6 in the direction of Nation, and travel three stops to Denfert-Rochereau.
 Transfer to RER line B in the direction of Charles de Gaulle.
 Travel five stops to Gare du Nord.
 The entire journey should take no more than 30 mins.

 From Gare Saint Lazare to Gare du Nord

 At Gare Saint Lazare, follow the sighs for RER Line E. Board Line E in the direction of Tournan and Chelles Gournay.
 You'll travel one stop, exiting at Magenta.
 This station connects with Gare du Nord undergound; just follow the signs for the Eurostar.
 The total travel time between trains should take no longer than 30 mins.